-The first Walsall Community Safety Plan 2008-11 based on the comprehensive findings of a strategic assessment highlighted the partnerships strategic priorities and the work that would be undertaken to deliver against them.
+The first Walsall Community Safety Plan 2008 - 11 based on the comprehensive findings of a strategic assessment highlighted the partnerships strategic priorities and the work that would be undertaken to deliver against them.
 Over the last twelve months the partnership has worked hard to achieve its crime reduction targets and has continued to deliver successfully.
-Crime has continued to fall year-on-year since 2005 and in 2008/09 total recorded crime fell by a further 12%.
+Crime has continued to fall year on year since 2005 and in 08/09 total recorded crime fell by a further 12%.
 We will however not be complacent in our efforts and understand that there is a lot more that can and should be done to make Walsall safer.

 The partnership is required to refresh the Community Safety Plan annually to ensure that it accurately reflects and addresses the key priorities for Walsall.
-This refreshed plan has been developed following a new borough-wide strategic assessment that collated data and information from a broad spectrum of partners and stakeholders.
+This refreshed plan has been developed following a new borough wide strategic assessment that collated data and information from a broad spectrum of partners and stakeholders.
 This assessment highlighted the priorities on which the partnership must concentrate its activities over the next twelve months and ensures that the work undertaken is directed by a sound and robust evidence base.
 By adopting this approach we will maximise the outcomes for our communities.

-The Safer Walsall Partnership Board is responsible for collectively overseeing the delivery of this plan and co-ordinates the multi-agency activity that is required if we are continued to deliver.
+The Safer Walsall Partnership Board is responsible for collectively overseeing the delivery of this plan and coordinates the multi agency activity that is required if we are continued to deliver.
 This change in title reflects a broader change in the governance structure of the partnership that has been put in place to streamline its activity and strengthen its delivery arrangements.

-In developing this refreshed plan we have sought to build on the strong foundations laid out in the previous plan whilst at the same time making sure it is up-to-date and as relevant as possible for Walsall today.
-This multi-agency plan has the full support of all partner agencies and the local community and details the means by which we will continue to collectively contribute towards building a safer borough.
-The Community Safety Plan is a key document supporting the delivery of Walsall's Sustainable Community Strategy.
+In developing this refreshed plan we have sought to build on the strong foundations laid out in the previous plan whilst at the same time making sure it is up to date and as relevant as possible for Walsall today.
+This multi agency plan has the full support of all partner agencies and the local community and details the means by which we will continue to collectively contribute towards building a safer borough.

-Councillor Garry Perry Portfolio Holder Communities & Partnerships

-Nozmul Hussain Director Safer Walsall Partnership
+Councillor Garry Perry Portfolio Holder Communities & Partnerships Nozmul Hussain Director Safer Walsall Partnership